 The advantage of a large farm over a small one is mainly its durability and higher capacity for profit.
 Whether you go big scale or small-scale, snail farming is still a profitable business.

 What do snails feed on?

 Snails are nocturnal animals – they have the tendencies to eat mainly at night.
 They feed on a wide range of decaying or fresh plant and animal.

 The cost of feed is almost negligible; snails can feed on peels of cocoyam, sweet potato, rice, maize chaff, etc. The most important element vital for the proper growth and reproduction of snails is calcium, and calcium can be cheaply gotten from green outer leaves of cabbage, pawpaw leaf, pawpaw fruits, etc.

 Snails are survivors – they can survive harsh conditions.
 To ensure proper growth and reproduction, you must ensure the farm is always clean and free from potential threats such as ants, carnivorous birds, and termites.

 The demand for snails is now higher than the supply both locally and internationally.
 On a small scale, you may choose to market your snails locally, supplying to hotels and restaurants.
 While a large-scale farmer may find that exporting could be a much more profitable option.
 Ultimately, the goal of the business will be achieved and high profit generated with minimal cost and effort.

-Here are some other articles you will find very useful whether you go with snail farming or not:
+Here are some other articles you will find very useful:

 - Practical ways to raise startup funding for your business